 You can also restore your phone which keeps crashing to an earlier backup which may help you in getting things back to normal.
-You can only use this solution if you have made a backup of your iPhone earlier through iTunes.
+You can only use this solution if you have made a backup of your iPhone previously through iTunes.

 1. Connect your iPhone to a PC or Mac (whichever you are using).
-You should have taken the backup from this computer only.
+You should have taken the backup from this computer to proceed with the restoration.

 2. Open iTunes on your PC or Mac.

-3. Your iPhone page will open on iTunes.
+3. Your iPhone page will open in iTunes.

 4. On the left of the screen in iTunes, click on “Summary”.

 5. On the right side of the screen, you will see your iPhone’s summary and backups.

 6. Under “Backups”, click on “Restore Backup”.

-7. iTunes will start to restore the last backup on your iPhone.
+7. iTunes will start to restore the last backup.

 Solution 5: Factory Reset your iPhone

-If none of the above-mentioned solutions work, it’s better to reset your iPhone to factory defaults to remove everything that is causing your iPhone crash.
-Before going through the following steps, make sure you have made a backup of all your important files because this will remove each and everything from your iPhone.
+If none of the above-mentioned solutions works, it’s better to reset your iPhone to factory defaults to remove everything that is causing your iPhone to crash.
+Before going through the following steps, make sure you have made a backup of all your important files because this will remove everything from your iPhone.

-1. Go to the “Settings” app on your iPhone by tapping the Settings icon.
+1. Go to the “Settings” app by tapping the Settings icon.

 2. Tap on General in the Settings app.